-Open to the anyone working in the health community, this course comprises on-line learning modules and one on-site training seminar held in Christchurch on 27 July 2021.
+Open to anyone working in the health community, this course comprises on-line learning modules, one on-site training seminar held in Christchurch on 4 July 2022 and an assessment module.

 The objective of the course is to support health practitioners to feel informed and confident in the development of Hauora Māori competencies, with a special focus on the application of the Hui Process and Meihana Model.

 The course is tailored to assist learners apply these models within their clinical practice alongside Māori patients and/or whānau.
 These models promote positive engagement, appropriate care/treatment and health advocacy that support Māori health equity.

 Learners can expect to take 22–28 hours to complete the course.

 - $1,000 including GST (dental and medical professionals)

 - $600 including GST (NGO and community groups)

 - online learning modules